urvish-sabhaya/TensorFlow-Lite-Object-Detection-Demo/README.md

 2. Open Android Studio and select "Open an existing Android Studio project."

-3. Navigate to the cloned repository and select the "object-detection-app" directory.
+3. Navigate to the cloned repository and select the "TensorFlow-Lite-Object-Detection" directory.

 4. Connect your Android device to your computer or start an Android emulator.